Vegetable Tortellini Soup

 overhead photo of a bowl of tortellini soup.

-I’ve been tweaking and updating this tortellini soup recipe over the last few years and, long story short, it’s a whole lot less fussy than it was when I first shared it back in 2014.
-Less fussy is always good and even with some edits and a shorter ingredient list it’s still one of my favorite soup recipes.
+I’ve been tweaking and updating this tortellini soup recipe over the last few years, and, long story short, it’s a lot less fussy than it was when I first shared it back in 2014.
+Less fussy is always good, and even with some edits and a shorter ingredient list, it’s still one of my favorite soup recipes.

-Last week, I made a batch along with some cheesy toasted bread on the side and a simple romaine salad with the last of my garden tomatoes.
-The whole spread looked a lot like the soup/salad/breadstick deal you get at Olive Garden but better because, well, it’s not Olive Garden.
-It’s homemade tortellini soup and without all of the annoyances that come with dining out at a chain restaurant.
+Last week, I made a batch with toasted garlic bread and a simple salad with the last of my garden tomatoes.
+The whole spread looked a lot like the soup/salad/breadstick deal you get at Olive Garden, but better because, well, it’s not Olive Garden.
+Oh, and bonus: It’s a one-pot soup recipe ready in about 45 minutes

 Ingredients